 Collision avoidance systems are immensely useful for both private drivers and fleet operators.
 These systems help vehicles to avoid road crashes, which happen to be one of the main causes of premature death in the United States.
 There are two main types of collision avoidance system: driver operated and automatic.

 Driver operated systems use sensors to detect an oncoming object.
 They then use an alarm to alert the driver of the potential for a collision so that they can take action themselves.
 Automatic systems are linked directly to the vehicle’s brakes and engine.
 When sensors detect a potential collision, they automatically take control of the vehicle and slow it down or take evasive action regardless of whether the driver is able to respond.
+However, options like ELD systems automatically keep track of things that are otherwise difficult for truckers to take care of.
+You may click here to learn what advantages you can have using this system to strengthen your trucking business and avoid unwelcome situations.
 All collision avoidance systems rely on sensors.
 Here is a guide to the most commonly used sensors in these systems.

 Like most of these sensors, laser sensors work using the principle of reflection: the same principle that RADAR systems use.
 A beam of light is sent out, which then naturally reflects and travels back to a sensor, which can gauge distance.
 Laser sensors work well at detecting solid objects such as walls, but they perform poorly when attempting to detect soft targets like clothing.
 This makes them relatively limited in use with crash avoidance solutions intended to stop vehicles from hitting people that are not in vehicles.